 An originator shall examine each received Multi-STA BlockAck frame sent by an STA as a response to a soliciting PPDU.

-Upon reception of the Multi-STA BlockAck frame the originator performs the following operations for each Per STA Info field that has an AID field addressed to the originator (i.e., the AID subfield is an AID if the originator is a non-AP STA and is 0 when the originator is an AP):
+Upon reception of the Multi-STA BlockAck frame the originator performs the following operations for each Per STA Info field that has an AID field addressed to the originator (i.e., the AID subfield is an AID if the originator is a non-AP STA and is 0 when the originator is an AP and is 2045 when the originator is an unassociated HE STA):

-— If the Ack Type field is 0 then the BlockAck Starting Sequence Control, TID and BA Bitmap fields of the Per STA Info field are processed according to 10.24.7 (HT-immediate block ack mechanism), 27.3 (Fragmentation), and as defined below. — If the Ack Type field is 1 then the Per STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID.
+— If the Ack Type field is 0 and the TID subfield of Per AID TID Info field is less than 8 then the BlockAck Starting Sequence Control, TID and BA Bitmap fields of the Per STA Info field are processed according to 10.24.7 (HT-immediate block ack mechanism), 27.3 (Fragmentation), and as defined below.

+— If the Ack Type field is 0 and the TID subfield of Per AID TID Info field is 15, then the Per STA Info field indicates the acknowledgement of a single MMPDU sent by the unassociated STA as defined by the acknowledgement context.

+— If the Ack Type field is 1 and the TID subfield of Per AID TID Info field is less than 8 then the Per STA Info field indicates either the acknowledgement of a single MPDU identified by the value of the TID.

 — If the Ack Type field is 1 and the TID subfield of Per AID TID Info field is 14, then the Per STA Info field indicates the acknowledgement of all MPDUs carried in the eliciting PPDU as defined by the acknowledgement context.

 TGax Editor: Please add subsection 27.17 (Pre-AID assignment for unassociated STA) of 11ax Draft 1.0 as follows (#5036, 7254, 7546, 8140, 8520, 8527 8157 9332 9119 9120):

+27.17 Pre-AID assignment for unassociated STAIf the received the request manage frame carries the Pre-AID Assignment element sent by the unassociated STA, then the AP shall include the Pre-AID Assignment element in the solicited response management frame except for association response frame.
+Otherwise, the AP shall not include the Pre-AID Assignment element in the solicited response management frame.
+HE AP may assign the Pre-AID to the unassociated HE STA through Pre-AID Assignment element.
+The assigned Pre-AID is automatically released once the association procedure is completed or Pre-AID Lifetime Timer expires.
+The Pre-AID and the Pre-AID Lifetime Timer are defined in the Pre-AID Assignment element.
+The solicited response management frame which carries the Pre-AID Assignment element shall not be transmitted in HE MU PPDU.

+Before the Pre-AID Lifetime Timer expires, the AP may use the assigned pre-AID for the unassociated non-AP HE STA to transmit the HE trigger-based PPDU solicited by the Trigger frame or receive a frame in the HE MU PPDU.

 TGax Editor: Please add the subsection 9.4.2.227 (Pre-AID assignment element) of 11ax Draft 1.0 as follows (#5036, 7254, 7546, 8140, 8520, 8527 8157 9332 9119 9120):

+9.4.2.227 Pre-AID Assignment element

+The Pre-AID Assignment element is used to assign the pre-AID to the unassociated STA.
+The Pre-AID Assignment element may be included in the Request management frame (e.g., Probe Request) and the solicited Response management frame (e.g., Probe Response).
+The format of the Pre-AID Assignment element is defined in Figure 9-589de (Pre-AID Assignment element).